Benjamin-Spoolstra/CTF-Writeups/CyLab Academy/Blockchain/Access_Control.md

 After running the script the flag is retrieved in the output.
 <img width="1716" height="875" alt="Screenshot 2026-08-16 215808" src="https://github.com/user-attachments/assets/54cc16dd-3b36-4bf0-a067-00bbc2fc15d7" />

-Overall this challenge was a bit difficult to understand if it's your first blockchain challenge, but it's relatively easy to grasp the core vulnerability and how it's triggered over RPC connections.
+Overall this challenge was a bit difficult to understand if it's your first blockchain challenge, but it's relatively easy to grasp the core vulnerability, and how it's triggered over RPC connections.

 ### Tools Used